-In general, the rent must be within the HAP rent limits for your household size and the area you live in.
-However, there is flexibility of up to 20% where suitable accommodation cannot be found for a household within these limits.
-As noted above, there is also specific flexibility for homeless households in the Dublin region.
+In general, the rent must be within the prescribed HAP rent limits for your household size and the area you live in.
+However, flexibility of up to 20% may be provided, on a case-by-case basis, where a household cannot find suitable accommodation within these limits.
+As noted above, there is also specific flexibility, on a case-by-case basis, for eligible homeless households in the Dublin region.

 This table shows the maximum monthly rent limits allowable in each local authority area for different types of household with effect from 1 July 2016, along with the 9 local authorities added on 1 December 2016.